janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 I am not an electronics, programming or espHome expert.
 I have been searching, getting inspiration from videos and looking for information until I put the pieces together.
 What I am is a big fan of Home Assistant with a multitude of home automation devices, even addicted :).

-I do a RC FPV Car with espHome in a nodemcuv2 8266 board.
+I'm working on a RC FPV Car with espHome in a nodemcuv2 8266 board.

 Pros:
-  - Go around the house
+ - Surveillance Camera go around the house
  - Gossip and annoy my dog

 Cons:
  - Lot of lag camera and buttons